Red-Flag-Pole/CNETF-miniproj/README.md

 $ sudo ./build.sh

 $ # Enter ‘D’ at the last command to decode the secret and get the flag
+$ # This step is meant to test every URL is working and the flag can be found
 $ # Note: This will show URLs and steps to finish the activity
 $ chmod 744 test-server.sh
 $ ./test-server.sh